-E. Implementation of this Plan
+E. Implementation of the Plan

-This Regional Plan contains extensive goals, policies and recommendations for action.
-While the goals and policies frame a state which the Plan seeks to achieve and how to reach that state, the recommendations for action are intended to actually implement the policies to reach the goals for the Region.
-To ensure that the Plan is implemented, an Implementation Matrix has been developed.
+This Regional Plan contains extensive goals, policies, and recommendations for action.
+While the goals and policies frame a state that the Plan seeks to achieve and specify how to reach that state, the recommendations for action are intended to actually implement the policies to reach the goals for the Region.
+To ensure that the Plan is implemented, an implementation matrix has been developed.

-The Implementation Matrix (see appendix ) collects a majority of the recommendations for action in this Plan and assigns a party (or parties) responsible for implementation.
+Appendix M: Implementation Matrix, collects a majority of the recommendations for action in this Plan and assigns a party (or parties)

+Bridgewater Better Back Roads Discussion | Source: TRORC Staff responsible for implementation.
 In addition, a rough timeframe for implementation is established, which is broken out into five groups: